What is self-dealing for private foundations?

 Conflict of Interest and Personal Benefits

-• Board Decisions Involving Personal Interests: Are there instances where board members participate in decisions where they have a personal financial interest?
+• Board Decisions Involving Personal Interests: Are there situations where board members participate in decisions that could benefit them financially?

-• Event Tickets: Is there a practice of using foundation-purchased tickets for fundraising events by spouses or other disqualified persons?
+• Event Tickets: Are foundation-acquired tickets for fundraising and other events being used by spouses, family members, or other disqualified persons?

-• Grant and Pledge Alignments: Do foundation grants ever fulfill pledges made by board or staff members?
+• Grant and Pledge Alignments: Do any foundation grants fulfill pledges made by board members, trustees, or other disqualified persons?

-• Investment Decisions: Do investment decisions benefit disqualified persons, directly or indirectly, such as investing in a business owned by a board member?
+• Investment Decisions: Do investment decisions benefit disqualified persons, directly or indirectly, such as joint ventures where a disqualified person, their family members, or affiliated businesses hold a financial interest or exert significant influence?

-• Asset Usage: Are there instances where disqualified persons use foundation assets (like vehicles, equipment, or property) for personal purposes?
+• Asset Usage: Are foundation assets (e.g., vehicles, equipment, or property) used by disqualified persons for personal purposes?

 • Beneficiary Selection in Grantmaking: Are grants awarded to organizations where disqualified persons have significant influence or stand to benefit personally?